 We don’t have childcare available.
 But since we meet outside we’re fine with the kids stretching their legs during the service.

 What translation of the Bible do you use?

-Pastor Bruce generally preaches from the New King James, while Pastor Chuck prefers the New American Standard.
+Pastor Bruce generally preaches from the New King James version of the Bible.